gigascience/gigadb-website/docs/CURATOR_TOOLS_BASTION.md

 The bastion server provides a set of command-line tools which implement the above workflow for ingesting Excel spreadsheets and performing post-upload operations.

-## Ingesting Excel spreadsheets into GigaDB
+## 1. datasetUpload

-After you have logged into the bastion server (bastion.gigadb.host) using SSH, you can begin the process of Excel spreadsheet ingestion.
+After you have logged into the bastion server (bastion.gigadb.host) using SSH, you can begin the process of Excel spreadsheet ingestion into GigaDB.

 New datasets are uploaded into GigaDB using Excel spreadsheets.
 Dataset metadata is added into [Excel template file version 19](https://github.com/gigascience/gigadb-website/blob/develop/gigadb/app/tools/excel-spreadsheet-uploader/template/GigaDBUpload-template_v19.xls).
 This Excel file needs to placed in the `uploadDir` directory:
 ```